jar398/plotter/README.md

 ## Installation

 Clone the repository.
-Copy config/config2.sample.yml to config/config2.yml and modify as follows.

-After configuration you can test using `rake`, e.g.

-    rake resource:info CONF=prod ID=40

 ## Configuration

+Copy `config/config2.sample.yml` to `config/config2.yml`
-Edit the configuration directives in `config/config2.yml` as appropriate for your local `plotter` installation.
+and modify as follows to make it appropriate for your local `plotter` installation.

  1. Set `locations: workspace: path:` to a local directory where the plotter scripts